lanami/onebusaway-alexa/README.md

 The set up process will be a bit circuitous, because, for security reasons, you want Lambda to run your code _only_ if triggered by
 Alexa, rather than some random Internet visitor or script kiddie.
-To do this, we must create a skill first and then supply the unique skill ID to Lambda.
+To do this, we must create a skill first and then supply the unique skill id to Lambda.
 But, to create a skill, a backing Lambda function should already be deployed.
 This is resolved by deploying a placeholder Lambda function first, and then redeploying a properly configured version of it later.

 Therefore, the process is as follows:
 1. Prepare AWS environment
-1. Build the project and deploy Lambda function.
-At this point this is only placeholder to proceed with Alexa Skill set up.
+1. Build the project
+1. Deploy Lambda function.
+At this point this is only a placeholder needed to proceed with Alexa Skill set up.
-1. Register a new Alexa Skill backed by the Lambda function.
+1. Set up Alexa Skill backed by the Lambda function.
-1. Note Alexa Skill ID, supply it to the backing code, rebuild and redeploy to Lambda.
+1. Note Alexa Skill id, supply it to the Lambda function, rebuild and redeploy.

-### Prepare your AWS environment
+### 1. Prepare AWS environment
 1. Log in to your [AWS Console](http://console.aws.amazon.com) and switch to the "N. Virginia" region (currently, the only region that supports Alexa Skills Kit on Lambda)
 1. Сreate a new CloudFormation Stack from the template `aws/cloudformation/onebusaway.template`.
 1. Name your stack "onebusaway-alexa" for consistency with existing documentation.
 Keep parameters to their defaults, since they were already set in the template to the maximum allowable by AWS free tier.